control8r/midimonster-knowledge-base/source/usecases/DolphinController.rst

 This example can be extended to create new controller types, input methods or to script game input using the programming backends to play automatically or semi-automatically.

-In this example I'm using
+In this example, I'm using

    - MIDIMonster v0.5 on Debian 10.4
    - Dolphin 5.0 from the Debian repositories